MOD Charges for a Home Loan

 Step 4: Submit a written communication

-Step 5: Keep checking account status
+Step 5: Keep checking the account status

 The lender can also confirm the MOD cancellation through your account statement.
 So, monitor the transactions of your loan amount regularly to ensure that there are no unexpected deductions.

-People can also go for cancellation of MOD offline if they are not comfortable with the online process.
+People can also go for the cancellation of MOD offline if they are not comfortable with the online process.
 The steps are as follows:

 Step 2: Ask your lender to share a deed receipt as applicable.